Planet Zero

-Planet Zero is the seventh studio album by American rock band Shinedown, released on July 1, 2022.
+Planet Zero is the seventh studio album by American rock band Shinedown, released by Atlantic Records on July 1, 2022.
 The release date was originally set for April 22, 2022, but was postponed due to a delay in CD and vinyl production.
 The album topped the all-genre Billboard Top Album Sales chart, a first for the band.
+Music videos were made for the title track, "Daylight", "Dead Don't Die", and "A Symptom of Being Human".

-Background
+Background and recording

-It was announced on January 26, 2022, alongside the lead single of the same name.
+Planet Zero was announced on January 26, 2022, alongside the lead single of the same name.
 It was produced and mixed by bassist Eric Bass, making it the second album to be handled by Bass following Attention Attention.
 It was written and recorded during the COVID-19 pandemic in Bass' newly built Big Animal Studio in Charleston, South Carolina.
+The process initially began in South Carolina, then continued in California for additional engineering and production on the album.

+Guitarist Zach Myers said in March 2022 that no reverb was utilized on the album.
 The sound is described by lead singer Brent Smith as much more stripped down in terms of sound than previous records.
 He also describes it as "controversial" and it would touch upon subjects that the band has shied away from in the past.
+In January 2022, Smith stated about making Planet Zero, "This time around we pushed everything to the front for the listeners, not layering so many things or having a lot of effects or cues or things of that nature."
+He further elaborated, "There was a lot of self-doubt, a lot of wondering if I should mix it or not, that type of thing.
+I had a lot of disdain for it the whole time I was making it.
+But in the end I think that's what gives it its edge."
+Drummer Berry Kerch said about writing the album, "it was, holy shit, we are in the middle of a pandemic, everybody hates each other, there are riots, the world is falling apart in front of our faces, and social media is just [exacerbating] this."